tortugas-pedasi/data-model/README.md

 When adding erDiagrams:

-- all fields belonging to the entity are rendered in the diagram
+- all fields belonging to the entity should be rendered in the diagram
-- only immediately related entities are rendered in the diagram
+- only immediately related entities should be rendered in the diagram
-- only fields that are important to the relations in the related entities are rendered
+- related entities should only show fields important to the relation

 ## TODO